Geoffrey de Turville

 Geoffrey de Turville or de Tourville (died 1250) was an English-born judge and cleric in thirteenth-century Ireland, who held office as Bishop of Ossory and Lord Chancellor of Ireland, and was noted as an extremely efficient administrator.
-His career has been described as an excellent example of what a clerk in the royal service might hope to accomplish.
+His career has been described as an excellent example of what a clerk in the royal service in that era might hope to accomplish.

 He was a native of Turville in Buckinghamshire, where an earlier Geoffrey de Turville (c.1122-1177) had been Lord of the Manor of Weston Turville.

 Bishop of Ossory

 He is first heard of in Ireland in 1218, in the entourage of Henry de Loundres, Archbishop of Dublin.
 He held the benefice of Dungarvan from 1224, and was appointed Archdeacon of Dublin in 1227, before becoming Bishop of Ossory in 1244.
 He was described as a man who was "in high favour with the English Crown".
 Given his own English birth, it is not surprising that he opposed a proposal to prevent English clerics from holding any canonry in an Irish cathedral, and it was probably he who secured Papal condemnation for the proposal.

 As Bishop of Ossory in 1245, he was granted the right to hold an annual fair and a weekly market in Kilkenny; he was also granted the right to hold another annual fair at Durrow, County Laois, beginning on St Swithin's Day, together with the right to hold a market there every Thursday, and he was given similar privileges at Freshford, County Kilkenny.
 He was granted the supply of a conduit of water by the monks of the Black Abbey, Kilkenny.